jovdb/reporters/README.md

 You can use one of the available reporters by calling `reporters()` with the reporter name:

     var reporters = require('reporters');
-    reporters('gulp-jshint'); // returns reporter that can be used with the gulp-jshint module
+    reporters('gulp-jshint'); // returns reporter that can be used with the gulp-jshint package

 Some reporters accept configuration properties: